Ecolobus - For The Foot Weary!

 Quebec is a very compact city with it's modern Downtown immediately below the hill of the Old City.
 It is therefore easily walkable and the hill can be ascended by either flights of stairs or the more gentle gradients of the zig-zag main roads.
 Wandering the city is, to my mind, the best way to appreciate it and if the sidewalks do start to take their toll on your feet there are ample characterful bars and cafes to take the weight off - with, of course, the liquid reviver of your choice!

-If you're not up to walking the streets there is now an excellent alternative way to get around, and one that is FREE.
+If you're not up to walking the streets there is now an excellent alternative way to get around.
 This is the Ecolobus, an electric-powered 10-seat minibus service run by RTC (the local transit service), which winds a rough figure-of-eight route through the main tourist areas.
 This innovative public transport developement was introduced in June 2008 (just in time for the start of the main 400th Anniversary celebrations) to cut down on car journeys, especially within the Old City, and is used by locals and tourists alike.

 There are 8 vehicles in the fleet and they run every 20 minutes, 7 days a week, between Grand-Allee Est and the Levis Ferry Terminal.
 The route passes the Parliament and Congress Centre, loops around the Old City and then heads down towards the ferry port, passing the railway station,La Musee de la Civilisation and Le Quartier Petit-Champlain.
 It also stops at Place D'Youville where it connects with the main RTC services from around the city and so integrates rather neatly with the rest of the system.

 The buses have a maximum speed of 33 km/h, a range of 100 km and use just $3.25 worth of electricity per day - so you can put your feet up relatively guilt-free!!